Last Updated on October 14, 2025 by Analgesia team

 - Secondary antibody incubation

-The tissue is incubated with a labeled secondary antibody.
+The tissue is incubated with a labelled secondary antibody.
 This typically takes 30 minutes to one hour at room temperature or 37°C.

 - Counterstaining

-Specific structures in the tissue or cells are stained in contrasting colors to visualize them.
+To visualise specific structures in the tissue or cells, they are stained in contrasting colors.
 Hematoxylin or methyl green are commonly used for nuclear staining.

 - Mounting